openzfs/zfs-buildbot/README.md

 changes.
 Your pull request will be automatically tested by the buildbot and updated to reflect the results of the testing.
 As you fix the code and push revisions to your branch at Github those changes will queued for testing.
 There is no need to close a pull request and open a new one.
-It's strongly recommended that when refreshing a pull request you frequently rebase it against the latest code to avoid merge conflicts.
+However, it is strongly recommended that when refreshing a pull request you rebase it against the latest code to avoid merge conflicts.

 Once a pull request passes all the automated regression testing it will be reviewed for inclusion by at least one core ZFS on Linux developer.
 Normally